TheMalevolentOne1/Pages-Content/Cyber-Security/HackTheBox/Paths/Bug Bounty Hunter Path/Modules/Web Requests/HTTP Requests and Responses.md

 **DevTools** contains many tabs, like the **Inspector** tab, used to inspect a webpage's **HTML** and **CSS** code, allowing it to be edited.
 The **Network** tab, will be the main focus as it is responsible for **web requests**.

+The **network tab** when refreshed shows the requests sent by the current web page.

 ---